 Best Overall: Rubbermaid Brilliance 3.2-Cup Food Storage Container, 5-Pack

 Available in a variety of useful sizes, these versatile all-purpose freezer containers are what every household needs.
 They’re made from durable, crystal-clear, BPA-free plastic with secure latches that provide an airtight seal—something Karrie Truman, author of "Seriously Good Freezer Meals" and owner of the blog happymoneysaver.com, notes is a must for keeping food fresh in the freezer, refrigerator, or on the go.
-Even soups and other liquid-based dishes won’t spill or leak when stored in these solid containers.
-This goes for reheating, too.
-The latches release to open vents that allow for splatter-free microwaving.
+According to our tester, the seal is so tight she was able to hear air escaping when she opened it.

-Best Budget: DuraHome Food Storage Containers with Lids Combo Pack
+Best Budget: DuraHome Food Storage Containers With Lids Combo Pack

 You can’t beat the price on this 44-item set of deli storage containers, especially if you're someone who likes to send food home to friends.
 These tubs come in three handy sizes: quart (perfect for freezing soups and stews), pint (the right size for beans and grains), and cup (ideal for sauces).
 They're excellent for freezing food, even for long periods of time, and are dishwasher- and microwave-safe.